 Suspects arrested after $12M drug seizure in Kingman released on their own recognizance

-KINGMAN – Two men accused of transporting more than $12 million in methamphetamines and cocaine have been released from custody on their own recognizance, after an order by Lake Havasu Justice Jill Davis.
+KINGMAN – Two men accused of transporting more than $12 million in methamphetamines and cocaine have been released from custody on their own recognizance, after an order by Lake Havasu Judge Jill Davis.

 No explanation was given for the release of Beyan Mohammed Beyan, 30, and Samatar Ahmed, 36, a day after their arrest by the Mohave Area General Narcotics Task Force on felony drug charges.